DT211C-2019/programming/README.md

 # Programming
-Official DT211C Programming Repo!
+The unofficial class Programming Repo!

-If you wish to contribute, please create a new folder with your name.
-Inside can be whatever you want, however if you can format it would quiet my latent OCD.
+If you wish to contribute, please create a new folder with your name or student number.
+Inside can be whatever you want, but please try to keep it neat.
 If you need any help or assistance, contact "Saul", "OtherSaul" or "DylanC" on the discord.
 Happy sharing!